-The Master Property Program (MPP) Engineering Services have been custom designed to meet the needs of all members with the following goals in mind:
+The MPP Engineering Services have been custom designed to meet the needs of all members with the following goals in mind:

-- 1. Promote Loss Prevention and Fire Protection Awareness - 2.
-Reduce Total Cost of Risk - 3.
-Obtain Insurance Marketing Data - 4.
-Drive Code Compliance and Insurance Acceptance - 5.
-Be Owner Driven and Contain Maximum Flexibility for Members - Provide a Common Sense and Practical Approach to Loss Prevention - Create Cost Savings and Reduce Administrative Time, Frustration, and Money
+1. Promote Property Risk Control, Loss Prevention, and Fire Protection Awareness 2.
+Reduce Total Cost of Property Risk 3.
+Obtain Property Insurance Data Drive Code Compliance and Insurance Acceptance 5.
+Be Owner Driven and Contain Maximum Flexibility for Members Provide a Common Sense and Practical Approach to Property Loss Control 7.
+Create Cost Savings and Reduce Administrative Time,

+Frustration, and Money

-Engineering and loss control are managed by the Loss Control Subcommittee in coordination with Marsh Risk Consulting.
-MPP Engineering Administrators: Global Risk Consultants (GRC) and Hartford Steam Boiler (HSB) provide inspection services and support.
+Engineering services are managed by members through the MPP Loss Control Subcommittee.
+The administration of services and consulting is supported through Marsh Risk Consulting.
+The program utilizes Global Risk Consultants (GRC) and Zurich Risk Engineering to provide inspection services and support.